In C#, enumerables

 LINQ queries and methods that use yield return

-are executed in a deferred manner.
-That is, they do not execute until the collection is iterated over.
+are evaluated deferred.
+That is, they are not executed until the collection is iterated over.

 List<int> numbers = new List<int> { 1, 2, 3, 4, 5 };